Skip to content

 Step What happens Primary state surfaces

-4. Reveal User reveals guess + salt; commitment is checked and outcome is classified Ticket, UserStats
+4. Reveal User reveals guess + salt; commitment is checked, outcome is classified, streak counters update Ticket, UserStats

-5. Settle Losers and no-reveals are burned; winning tickets become claimable after settlement Round, round vault
+5. Settle settle_round_tokens burns LOSE and NO-REVEAL stake; winning tickets become claimable Round, round vault

-6. Claim Winner claims stake refund plus minted reward, minus protocol fee if configured Ticket, UserStats, Reward Fee Pool
+6. Claim Winner claims stake refund plus minted reward, minus protocol fee Ticket, UserStats, Reward Fee Pool

 7. Sweep / refund / close Cleanup and fallback flows run according to policy Round, Ticket, treasuries